COLUMBUS, Ohio — The Ohio Department of Health reported 8,155 new COVID-19 cases, 479 additional hospitalizations and 106 deaths on Thursday.

 As of Jan.
 19, 7,559,522 Ohioans have received at least one dose of the COVID-19 vaccine.
 That accounts for 64.67% of the state's population.

-The Ohio Department of Health announced the state would transition from daily to weekly reporting beginning on March 17.
+The Ohio Department of Health announced the state would transition from daily to weekly reporting beginning in March 2022